US stocks slide as economic data stokes rate hike worries

-The S&P 500 was 1.6% lower in afternoon trading after having been down 2.9% earlier in the day.
-The pullback brings Wall Street’s main measure of health back to a loss of 20% for the year.
-The Dow Jones Industrial Average was down 432 points, or 1.3%, at 32,941, as of 3:21 pm.
-Eastern time, and the Nasdaq composite dropped 2.4%.
+The S&P 500 fell 1.4% after having been down as much as 2.9% earlier in the day.
+The pullback brings Wall Street’s main measure of health back to a loss of nearly 20% for the year.
+The Dow Jones Industrial Average fell 1% and the Nasdaq closed 2.2% lower.

+The selling was broad, with all 11 industry sectors in the S&P 500 ending up in the red.
+Technology stocks were the biggest drag on the benchmark index.
+Chipmaker Nvidia slumped 7%.

 Usually, good data on the economy would be positive for markets, particularly when worries are high about a possible recession looming.
 But Thursday’s reports suggested the Federal Reserve may indeed follow through on its pledge to keep hiking interest rates and to hold them at a high level for a while in order to get inflation under control.